yoelmatveyev/nutes/README.md

 ## IO

 **Note that the current primitive IO engine, being a supplement to the machine itself, is an experimental work in progress.
-If a better practical model will be found, the engine's definitions may be changed entirely.**
+If a better practical model will be found, the engine's definitions may be changed substantially, although the basic concepts will probably remain the same.**

 If 003004005006 in balanced 27-base (subtracted by itself with the jump address in case of 0 set to 0, thus causing a halting condition) is passed to the IO engine (the word width must be 36), it's decoded to 4 addresses (3 4 5 6) relative to the current position of the tape head.
 These addresses, which in this case follow immediatedly the instruction that caused the interrupt, contain the next jump, two operands and the opcode.